top of page

 Before getting lost in the fun details of your photo shoot, make sure you know the deadlines for submitting your senior portraits.
 Most schools have specific dates for when these photos must be turned in for yearbooks or similar purposes.
 Typically, these deadlines arrive in late summer or early fall.
 For example, if your school’s yearbook submission deadline is September 30, knowing this allows you to plan accordingly.

-By tracking the submission date, you can create a timeline for scheduling your session.
+By tracking your submission date, you can create a timeline for scheduling your session.
 This preparation lets you enjoy the experience without the rush of last-minute preparations.

 A woman in a white dress stands beside a white lifeguard chair with a red cross at sunset on a rocky beach, smiling warmly.

-Seek recommendations from friends or family, and explore social media platforms like Instagram, where photographers often showcase their best work.
-For instance, seeing a photographer’s work that resonates with you can be a huge deciding factor.
+Seek recommendations from friends or family.
+Explore social media platforms like Instagram, where photographers often showcase their best work.
+This can be a huge deciding factor.

 Reading reviews is also vital.
 They can provide insight into not only the photographer's skill but also their professionalism and personality.
 Once you narrow down your options, meet with the photographer to discuss your ideas, your desired locations, and outfit choices.
 A great photographer will capture your personality and ensure you feel comfortable during the session.